lsst-ts/observatory-ops-docs/AuxTel/Non-Standard-Operations/Recovery-after-Shutdown/Recovery-after-Shutdown.rst

 The *ATCalSys* generates white and monochromatic light for illuminating the dome screen for calibrations.
 The system is shown in Figure 6.
-There are some steps that need to be done after a loss of power to recover it.
+There are some steps that must be followed after a power loss to recover it.

 #.
 Ensure that the :ref:`Safety Gate Bypass <Safety-Gate-Procedures-Activate-Deactivate-bypass>` is **activated**.
 Then, :ref:`open the safety gate <Safety-Gate-Procedures-Gate-operation-Opening-the-gate>`.